 Ms. Bettie McDonald and Ms. Vera Johnson

 Vera Johnson and Bettie McDonald created Native Omaha Days, because they were disappointed with California's Native Omaha Days.
 They felt as though it didn’t capture the essence of North Omaha.
-On the bus ride home they devised a plan to create a homecoming event in Omaha.
-They both remembered how in 1977, the first year, Native Omaha Days had only 15 people.
+On the bus ride home, they devised a plan to create a homecoming event in Omaha.
+They both remembered how in 1977, the first year, only 15 people attended Native Omaha Days.
 The following biannual event drew 100.
 They are proud and happy to see the growth of this event and want it to continue to grow and improve each year.
 One of their favorite memories is the gospel fest, because they love to hear the choirs sing.

 Salem Baptist Church: Stepping Saints

 There are several step teams that participate in Native Omaha Days parade, such as the Iroquois Junior Herd, Christ Drill, and the Over Hill.
 One in particular is Salem's Stepping Saints, founded by Jackie Boaks and Phyllis Hicks in 1966.
 Salem's Stepping Saints continue to participate in this event.
-When the step team first started it had between 10 to15 people.
-Today, the step team has between 30 to 40 people ranging from the ages of 12 to 20.
-This step team embodies the message of Native Omaha Days which is to unite people of various ages, religious beliefs, and backgrounds.
+When the step team first started, it had between 10 to15 people.
+In 2011, the step team has between 30 to 40 people ranging from the ages of 12 to 20.
+This step team embodies the message of Native Omaha Days, which is to unite people of various ages, religious beliefs, and backgrounds.
 (Photo courtesy of Douglas County Historical Society).